Dresher Ensemble Artist Residency 2022 Awards

 Preparing and showcasing an evening-length performance by Driven Arts Collective requires extensive tech rehearsal and prototyping time in the performance space.
 This performance is part of Driven Arts Collective’s CELSO Project, a research project critically examining emotion recognition and surveillance technology.
 The project will be a dance/theater piece with live music, lighting, costuming, masks, and custom-made set-pieces developed by the collective’s members.
 The work examines our relationship with emotional surveillance technology and imagines an alternate reality where we control our data.

-Analogous Machinery is a first-time collaboration between dance artist Hannah Meleokaiao Ayasse and filmmaker Zack Parrinella.
+HOUSE/BODY/COCOON is a first-time collaboration between dance artist Hannah Meleokaiao Ayasse and filmmaker Zack Parrinella.
 The work will be an expanded cinema performance installation.
 With the residency, the artists will build a set made of film loops, projection, body-shaped containers (plaster casts, wooden and wireframes), and kinetic sets that will serve as the physical environment for the creation of films, improvisational dance scores, and movement characters.
 The work will center on the concepts of identity formation, shapeshifting, and adaptability.
-Recognizing that contextual containers (the environments and communities we exist within) significantly impact identity, Hannah and Zack are physicalizing the ephemeral feeling of “code-switching,” or existing in multiple containers and adapting to move fluidly between them.

 Kat Gorospe Cole + Jeffrey Yip: QUAKE